 Jennine holds an MFA degree from Florida State University in Performance and Choreography.
 After graduation, she moved to Bytom, Poland to join the Silesian Dance Theater, the country’s first professional contemporary dance company.
 For two years, she performed throughout Poland, Germany, Russia, and the U.S. She remained in Poland for an additional year, teaching and choreographing for companies and State ballet schools and performing her own solo works.
 In 2001, she moved to New York and soon after, co-founded what would become Third Rail Projects.
 She lives in Larchmont, NY with her husband Paul Millman, and her two children, Owen and Andie.

-Elizabeth Carena (Managing Director) is a performer, installation artist, and arts administrator.
-She created the role of the Hatter in Then She Fell and its previous iterations of Looking Glass, and has also worked as a collaborator and performer in Strangers on Tong Chong Street, The Drifting Encyclopedia, Undercurrents & Exchange, The Steampunk Haunted House, Looking Glass, and Then She Fell.
+Elizabeth Carena (Managing Director) is a performing artist and arts administrator.
+She created the role of the Hatter in Then She Fell and its previous iterations of Looking Glass, and has also worked as a collaborator and performer in House No. 17, Roadside Attraction, The Steampunk Haunted House, The Drifting Encyclopedia, Undercurrents & Exchange, and Strangers on Tong Chong Street.
 As an administrator, she served as Capital Associate at Theatre for a New Audience from 2007-2012, and joined Third Rail Projects as Managing Director in 2007.
-As a musician, she performs and records with the NYC pop cock-rock band Mother Feather: motherfeather.com.
+As a musician, she performs and records with the NYC pop cock-rock band Mother Feather.
 She studied at Fordham University at Lincoln Center (BA in Theatre), the British American Drama Academy in London, and HB Studios in New York.
 She lives in Brooklyn.